 The pros to starting your own dice collection are:

 - There are multiple ways that you can display a dice collection.
 You can lay them out on a flat surface or you can place them in containers to show them off.
 More about this will be featured later in the article.

 - You can find dice in a variety of places.
 Las Vegas, online, and many stores sell a large variety of dice.
-Though eventually you'll need to turn to specialty or online stores to find the more unusual dice.
+Eventually you'll need to turn to specialty or online stores to find the more unusual dice.